espruino/BangleApps/apps/widtmr/README.md

 Bangle.loadWidgets();
 ...
 Bangle.on('touch', function(btn, e){
-  // Set to zero if alarm was disabled before if(!isAlarmEnabled()){
+  // Set to zero if alarm was disabled before.
+Otherwise
+  // it starts from the last setting made by the user. if(!isAlarmEnabled()){
     WIDGETS["widtmr"].setTime(0);
   }